Emon69420/CodeWise/README.md

 ### 1. Run the command -> python ingest.py

-- Terminal will prompt you to enter the github repo url, and PAT only needed for private repos
+- Terminal will prompt you to enter the github repo url, and PAT only needed for private repos, you may select your local path too
 - After successful ingestion move on to next step

 ### 2. Run the command -> python rag_repo.py